Menu Close

 (10.1) What is the appeal process and my timeline to appeal?

 If you disagree with a regional center decision, you can ask them to change it.
 This is called an appeal.
 [1]§§ 4710.5(a), 4710.
 All references in this manual are to the Lanterman Act, unless it says otherwise.
 The § symbol means “section.”
 There are deadlines for every step of the appeal process.
-If the regional center tells you it will stop or change a service you are already getting, you have 10 days to appeal if you want the service to continue until your appeal is decided.[2]§ 4710.5(a).
+If the regional center tells you that it will stop or change a service you are already getting, you have 30 days to appeal if you want the service to continue until your appeal is decided.[2]§ 4710.5(a).
 This is called “aid-paid pending.”

 You can appeal if the regional center says: